algorand/conduit/docs/tutorials/IndexerWriter.md

 availability.

 The components you will configure and deploy are:
-* Algod configured as a blockchain follower.
+* an algod node configured with follow mode.
-* PostgreSQL database.
+* a PostgreSQL database.
-* Conduit configured to pull data from algod and push it to PostgreSQL
+* a Conduit pipeline configured to pull data from algod and push it to the PostgreSQL database.

 ```mermaid
 graph LR;